 Neil's horticulture practices are based on scientific research and a lifetime of experience.

 Folks have learned that Mr. Sperry works very hard to keep the public educated about sound horticultural practices, which are based on scientific research and a lifetime of experience.
+Additional ways you can keep up with Mr. Sperry and his timely gardening recommendations are by subscribing to his Podcast and following him on Facebook.

 A properly chosen and placed shade tree can be worth thousands of dollars in the resale value of a Texas home.
 Plus, all the while that it's appreciating in worth, it’s also making your life much more enjoyable.
 It only stands to reason, then, that you’d protect that investment by hiring only highly qualified professionals to work on your trees.